ekskog/hbvu_attic_lab/how-to-build/README.md

 ## The Hardware

-I had a bunch of old HP desktops and laptops and a couple of Raspberry Pi's, and even a Fujitsu laptop with a broken screen (why on earth did I ever keep it...).
+I had a bunch of old HP desktops and laptops and a couple of Raspberry Pi's, and even a Fujitsu laptop with a broken screen (why on earth did I ever keep it...)

 ## Clustering